dezem/SAK/SAK_64bit/liesmich_readme.txt

 With Switch Army Knife you can easily juggle XCI / NSP content from your switch.

 - Split / merge XCI
-- Update XCI with game update
+- Update XCI with game update and dlc's
 - Convert XCI to NSP
 - Compress XCI to XCZ
 - Decompress XCZ to XCI